AqueductHub/aqueductcore/docs/plugins.md

 at the same machine on port `8000`, but if you decide to run server application in a different port, or set it to use HTTPS, this should be reflected in the plugin manifest.
 * `params` section, which defines constants for the whole plugin, may hold customisable string, for example, access keys or remote service URLs.
 Define correct values for these constants.
 * Function parameters are allowed to have `select` type.
-If necessary, update `options` list for such fields with respect configuration needs.
+If necessary, update `options` list for such fields with respect to your configuration needs.